mehtakabir/FINASSIST/Readme.md

 This creates MP3 files in the audios/ folder.

-### Step 3: Compress Audio Files
+### Step 3: Compress Audio Files (Optional but Recommended)

 ```bash
 python compress.py
 ```

 This compresses audio files to 64k bitrate and saves them in compressed_audios/ folder.
+This is useful if your audio files are larger than 25MB (OpenAI API limit).

 ### Step 4: Transcribe Audio to JSON

+Update your OpenAI API key in mp3_to_json.mp3.py, then run:

 ```bash
 python mp3_to_json.mp3.py